 Corporate finance (and similar) advice

-If your firm advises on capital market transactions that involve LIBOR-referencing products, please be fully aware that LIBOR cannot be relied upon after 2021 and communicate to your clients that they must transition to alternative rates before this date.
+If your firm advises on capital market transactions that involve LIBOR-referencing products, please be fully aware that LIBOR is being wound down and communicate to your clients that they must transition to alternative rates.

 Custody services provision

 If your firm provides custody services, you should ensure products, activities and systems are adapted to support clients’ transition to alternative rates.
 We expect depositaries and trustee firms to oversee funds effectively through LIBOR transition, ensuring valuations are accurate and liquidity is sufficient to meet redemptions.

 If your firm has LIBOR exposures or dependencies through either in-house or third-party investment managers, you should take reasonable steps to ensure they have plans in place to reduce these exposures or transfer to alternative reference rates in a timely manner.
 Firms should consider industry timeframes and the risks associated with LIBOR products.
 They should also ensure that the firms’ valuation systems are adapted to support the transition to alternative rates.